zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 - Certificates in SAF keyring
 - Certificates in UNIX files (keystore and truststore)

-The [Configuring PKCS12 certificates](../../user-guide/configure-certificates-keystore) and [Configuring JCERACFS certificates in a key ring](../../user-guide/configure-certificates-keyring) contain instructions about how to set up certificates during installation.
+The [Configuring PKCS12 certificates](../../user-guide/configure-certificates.md/#pkcs12-certificates-in-a-keystore) and [Configuring JCERACFS certificates in a key ring](../../user-guide/configure-certificates.md/#jceracfks-certificates-in-a-key-ring) contain instructions about how to set up certificates during installation.
 Follow the procedure in the applicable section described in this article during installation.

 ### Import the local CA certificate to your browser

-Trust in the API ML server is a necessary precondition for secure communication between Browser or API Client application.
+Trust in the API ML server is a necessary precondition for secure communication between a Browser or API Client application.
 Ensure this trust through the installation of a Certificate Authority (CA) public certificate.
 By default, API ML creates a local CA. Import the CA public certificate to the truststore for REST API clients and to your browser.
 You can also import the certificate to your root certificate store.

 **Notes:**

 - If a SAF keyring is being used and set up with `ZWEKRING` JCL, the procedure to obtain the certificate does not apply.
 It is recommended that you work with your security system administrator to obtain the certificate.
 Start the procedure at step 2.

-- The public certificate in the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored at `<KEYSTORE_DIRECTORY>/local_ca/localca.cer` where `<KEYSTORE_DIRECTORY>` is defined in a customized `zowe.yaml` file during the installation step that generates Zowe certificates.
+- The public certificate in the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored at `<KEYSTORE_DIRECTORY>/local_ca/localca.cer`, where `<KEYSTORE_DIRECTORY>` is defined in a customized `zowe.yaml` file during the installation step that generates Zowe certificates.
 The certificate is stored in UTF-8 encoding so you need to transfer it as a binary file.
 Since this is the certificate to be trusted by your browser, it is recommended to use a secure connection for transfer.

 - Windows currently does not recognize the PEM format.
-For Windows, use the P12 version of the local_cer.
+For Windows, use the P12 version of the `local_cer`.

 **Follow these steps:**